RJBarker/deep-learning-challenge/DeepLearning/Analysis/Analysis.md

 ## Summary

 - **Summary of Results**
-    - Overall the deep learning model did give near 73% accuracy on a dataset with many dimensions and with some complexity
+    - Overall the deep learning model did give near 73% accuracy on a dataset with many dimensions and with some complexity.
     - Whilst this didn't quite meet the desired performance goal of 75%, the optimization resulted in a decrease for the number of neuron's required with only one additional layer required, compared to my initial model

 - **Alternative Model**
-    - An alternative model to the one used within my analysis is the Random Forest algorithm
+    - An alternative model to the one used within my analysis is the `Random Forest` algorithm
     - This model is widely used within the finance industry
-    - The model can be easily scaled to large datasets, is typically good at not overfitting to data,
+    - The model can be easily scaled to large datasets, is typically good at not overfitting to data, and is resillient to noisy data
+    - The random forest model works by creating random predictions from decision trees and creates an average of these results to build a model